-Similar problems exist with foreign missions, where it appears that no one involved with most missions or individual (mapping) instruments has previous experience in the creation or cartographic processing of planetary datasets, and where no acknowledged standards group exists.
-Here, it would be of the greatest benefit to NASA and the foreign missions for NASA to establish Co-Investigator programs so that U.S. investigators can participate in and assist with the foreign missions, providing advice in particular on standards for coordinate systems, processing algorithms and techniques, data archiving (including auxiliary data in the JPL NAIF SPICE format), and final product creation.
+Given that prior experience with large digital mapping programs may be limited in the non-U.S. lunar programs and that, apparently, in most cases no acknowledged standards group currently exists, an additional step that would be of great potential benefit both to the non-U.S. missions and to NASA would be the establishment of Co-Investigator programs so that U.S. investigators can participate in and assist with the foreign missions, providing advice in particular on standards for coordinate systems, processing algorithms and techniques, data archiving (including auxiliary data in the NAIF SPICE format; Acton 1999), and final product creation.
 An excellent example of such cooperation already exists in the case of Mars Express, where NASA has supported a number of U.S. Co-Investigators to the mission, particularly for the HRSC camera.
 This cooperation has resulted in the adoption by the HRSC Camera Team of the appropriate international (and NASA) standards for Mars, for archiving of the data, and for the creation of final products (e.g. digital map quads).
 It is likely that the HRSC data would have been much more difficult to use, if not impossible to use routinely by U.S. investigators, if this cooperation had not occurred.
 It is encouraging that NASA has apparently made some contacts with representatives of the various foreign missions, and particularly that agreement has been reached to fly two NASA-sponsored experiments on India's Chandrayaan-1.
-However, much more critically needs to be done. therefore strongly recommend that programs of international participation similar to those established for Mars Express be started now by the cooperative efforts of the various space agencies involved.
+However, much more critically needs to be done.
+We therefore strongly recommend that programs of international participation similar to those established for Mars Express be started now by the cooperative efforts of the various space agencies involved.